The selection of grand and petit jurors will be as follows:

 (1) Persons over 70 years of age.

-(2) Persons who have, within the past 2 years, served on a federal grand or petit jury.
+(2) Persons who have, within the past two years, served on a federal grand or petit jury.

 (3) Persons having active care and custody of a child or children under 10 years of age whose health and/or safety would be jeopardized by their absence for jury service; or a person who is essential to the care of aged or infirm persons.